GSA/piv-guides/Template-2.md

 This template tells you:

   1. How to create a new file.
-  2. How to use this template.
   3. A basic outline for a guide.
-  4. A Markdown style sheet and how to use it.
+  4. A Markdown template and how to use it.
   5. Some resources on writing (plain language, etc.) and style.

 # Create a New File to Start Your Guide